MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   ## Exemple:

-8CWBL-Robin_mini.bin =>  (8)TMC2208 standalone - (C)UI Marlin - (W)Module Wifi - (B)Extruder BMG - (L)LinearAdvance
+8CWBL-Name_Of_Firmware.bin =>  (8)TMC2208 standalone - (C)UI Marlin - (W)Module Wifi - (B)Extruder BMG - (L)LinearAdvance

-  **Note**: After choosing your binary, remove the "8CWBL-" header or rename the file to "Robin_mini.bin", place it  on your SD card, insert your SD card into the printer and power on your printer.
+  **Note**: After choosing your binary, remove the "8CWBL-" header or rename the file to "Robin_mini.bin" for QQS or "Robin_nano.bin" for Q5, place it  on your SD card, insert your SD card into the printer and power on your printer.

 Caption: